jinjinwang02/cv-generator/README.md

 ```

 Note: even though the studio is in dev mode, if the `SANITY_STUDIO_API_DATASET` in your `.env.development` file is `production`, updating content locally will update the content in production

+### Using the generator

+Create/edit the CV in Sanity studio -> Use the link on the homepage of the app -> Preview or download the PDF 👐